arshajii/codon-docs-new/docs/language/extra.md

 The `cobj` alias corresponds to `void*` in C and represents a generic C or C++ object.

-{% hint style="warning" %}
+> **⚠️ Warning:**
-Using pointers directly circumvents any runtime checks, so dereferencing a null pointer, for example, will cause a segmentation fault just like in C.
+> Using pointers directly circumvents any runtime checks, so dereferencing a
-{% endhint %}
+> null pointer, for example, will cause a segmentation fault just like in C.

 # Static arrays